Personal information must be:

 1.1 Accountability for Novus’ compliance with this Policy rests with the designated individual, even though other individuals within the organization may be responsible for the day-to-day collection and processing of personal information.
 Other individuals within the organization may be delegated to act on behalf of the designated individual.

-1.2 The identity of the individual designated to oversee Novus’ compliance with this Policy shall be made known to employees and shall be made available to customers upon request.
+1.2 The identity of the individual designated to oversee Novus’ compliance with this Policy will be made known to employees and will be made available to customers upon request.

-1.3 Novus shall use contractual or other means to provide comparable protection of personal information that has been provided to third parties for processing.
+1.3 Novus will use contractual or other means to provide comparable protection of personal information that has been provided to third parties for processing.

-1.4 Novus shall implement policies and practices to give effect to this Policy, including:
+1.4 Novus will implement policies and practices to give effect to this Policy, including:

 - implementing procedures to protect personal information